 The Regional Inshore Fisheries Groups (RIFGs) are non-statutory bodies that aim to improve the management of fisheries in the 0-12 nautical mile zone of Scottish waters and to give commercial inshore fishers a strong voice in wider marine planning initiatives.

-The North and East Coast RIFG covers the area between Durness on the north coast and all the east coast down to Burnmouth close to the border with England.
+The East Coast RIFG coves the area from Inverness clockwise round the coast down to the national border with England in the east.

 The Outer Hebrides RIFG covers inshore waters from the baselines between the Butt of Lewis and Barra Head, as well as the sea out from St Kilda, the Flannan Isles, North Rona and Sula Sgeir.

-As from January 2023 a standalone RIFG was created for Orkney, extending out to 12 miles around the isles and the waters surrounding Sule Skerry to the west
+The Orkney RIFG extends out to 12 miles around the isles and the waters surrounding Sule Skerry to the west

-As from January 2023 a standalone RIFG was created for the Shetland Isles, extending out to 12 miles around the isles and operating separately to, but in close cooperation with, the Shetland Shellfish Management Organisation (SSMO).
+The Shetland RIFG extends out to 12 miles around the isles and operating separately to, but in close cooperation with, the Shetland Shellfish Management Organisation (SSMO).

 FISHERY GROUPS